jcavell/naomifisherpsychology/README.md

 1. **User Adds Items to Cart**
    The user browses through the website and adds items to their shopping cart using the `react-use-cart` library.
 The shopping cart details, including products and their quantities, are tracked in state.
 2. **Navigating to the Checkout Page**
-   When the user decides to proceed with the purchase, they click the "Checkout" button in the cart, which navigates them to the `/checkout` page component.
+   When the user decides to proceed with the purchase, they click the "Checkout" button in the cart, which navigates them to the `/checkout` page.
 3. **Backend Creates a PaymentIntent**
    On the checkout page, the React app makes a `POST` request to the `/api/create-payment-intent` backend API.
 This API:
     - Sends the list of cart items to the server.